+Primary Responsibilities

-Committee Current Members Primary Responsibilities Oversees risk management and risk assessment guidelines and policies regarding operations and technology risk. • Oversees the Company's process and significant policies for determining operational risk tolerance and, as appropriate, confirms operational risk tolerance levels as set forth in the Company's Risk Appetite Statement.
-Risk Perry M. Traquina (Chair), Alistair Darling, Nobuyuki Hirano, Jami Miscik Oversees Morgan Stanley's global enterprise risk management framework.
-Oversees Morgan Stanley's capital, liquidity and funding planning and strategy. • Oversees the major risk exposures of Morgan Stanley, including market, credit, operational, model and liquidity risk, against established risk measurement methodologies and the steps management has taken to monitor and control such exposures and reviews significant new product risk, emerging risks and regulatory matters. • Oversees the risk identification framework.
-Oversees Morgan Stanley's risk appetite statement, including risk tolerance levels and limits and the ongoing alignment of the Risk Appetite Statement with Morgan Stanley's strategy and capital plans. • Reviews the contingency funding plan, effectiveness of Morgan Stanley's Basel III advanced systems, Comprehensive Capital Analysis and Review, mid-cycle Dodd-Frank Act Stress Testing submissions and Morgan Stanley's Volcker Compliance Programme, Title I Resolution Plan and Recovery Plan. • Oversees risk management and risk assessment policies and guidelines.
+- Reviews at least quarterly the major operations, technology and operational risk exposures of Morgan Stanley and its business units, including operational security, fraud, vendor, data protection and privacy, business continuity and resilience, and cybersecurity risks, and the steps management has taken to monitor and control such exposures. - Reviews the operations and technology budget and significant operations and technology expenditures and investments. - Oversees risk management and risk assessment guidelines and policies regarding operations, technology and operational risk. - Oversees Morgan Stanley's process and significant policies for determining operational risk tolerance and, as appropriate, confirms operational risk tolerance levels as set forth in Morgan Stanley's Risk Appetite Statement.

+Oversees Morgan Stanley's global enterprise risk management framework.

+- Oversees Morgan Stanley's capital, liquidity and funding planning and strategy. - Oversees the major risk exposures of Morgan Stanley, including market, credit, model and liquidity risk, against established risk measurement methodologies and the steps management has taken to monitor and control such exposures and reviews significant new product risk, emerging risks, climate risk and regulatory matters. - Oversees the risk identification framework. - Oversees Morgan Stanley's Risk Appetite Statement, including risk tolerance levels and limits, and the ongoing alignment of the Risk Appetite Statement with Morgan Stanley's strategy and capital plans.